yamamushi/du-discordbot/README.md

 - [X] Currency System
 - [ ] Bank System with Loans
 - [ ] A Casino
+- [X] Chess with selectable piece and board styles
 - [ ] More Games!
 - [ ] A Prize system for spending the credits from winning games
 - [ ] Reminders / Notifications